Salem5/ResistAndReconquer/README.md

 ResistAndReconquer
 ==================

-The Game I, Omar Ajerray poured month in, completely by myself. it's in alpha.
+The Game I poured months in, completely by myself.
+It's in alpha.
+Check the Changelog in docs to see what's missing.
 Have fun.